chrisyarbrough/UnityReleasesNET/Readme.md

 # UnityReleasesNET

+This project can tell you which versions (and revision hashes) of the Unity editor have been released.

+## Static Lookup File

+See [build/UnityReleases.txt](build/UnityReleases.txt) for the output of all Unity releases.
+The file is updated on a schedule, currently, once a week.

+## CLI Tool

 A C# client for the Unity services API to fetch all editor release versions of Unity.

 This tool prints the release versions and revision hashes by release date in descending order.